khester35/Engineering_4_Notebook/README.md

 #### Objective

-In this assignment, we wrote a program that gives you the sum, difference, quotient, and modulo of two numbers.
+In this assignment, I wrote a program that gives you the sum, difference, quotient, and modulo of two numbers.
 The asks for the user to input two numbers and runs them through one function five times.

 #### Methodology/Lesson